LRomandine/Notes/README.md

-# Notes
+# notes
-Random notes, hopefully someone else will find them useful
+Collection of random notes, hopefully they help others